Article written by Elisa - Travel Writer & Local in France

 8. Explore the Medieval Fair Town of Troyes (Champagne)

 Troyes, in the south of Champagne, was one of the most important fair towns in France during medieval times, a center for hosiery and cloth making.
 Just like Provins, in Ile-de-France, Troyes hosted two huge annual fairs that brought craftsmen and merchants from all over Europe.

 In 1524 a terrible fire destroyed much of the town, and Troyes had to be fully rebuilt.
 Much of what you see today is from that period of total reconstruction; that’s why there’s a level of harmony that you can’t find anywhere else in France.

 A stroll around the Old Town steeped in history and with beautiful half-timbered houses reveals the town’s commercial past to us.
 Don’t miss Troyes’ Gothic Cathedral, considered one of the most beautiful churches in all of Europe.

-Visit Reims’ Cathedral – Symbol of Royal Power
+9. Visit Reims’ Cathedral – Symbol of Royal Power (Champagne)

 Reims, the unofficial capital of the historical region of Champagne, is a beautiful city to visit, with an interesting history and medieval heritage.

 Among all the historical buildings in Reims outstands its Gothic Cathedral.
 The cathedral was dedicated to the Virgin Mary and is famous for being the traditional location for the coronation (le Sacre) of the Kings of France.

 Why Reims Cathedral?
-Clovis, the king of the Franks, was baptized here by Bishop St. Remy around 498 A.D., making it a sacred ground for royals, especially since French kings claimed their rule was ordained by God.
+Clovis, the king of the Franks, was the first Christian king and he was baptized in Reims Cathedral by Bishop St. Remy around 498 A.D.
+This act converted the Cathedral into a sacred ground for royals, especially since French kings claimed their rule was ordained by God.
 Legend tells us that St. Remy received a vile of oil from a white dove.
 This holy oil crowned every king up until Charles X in 1825.

 Notre Dame de Reims is one of the main Grand Est tourist attractions.
 In addition to its historical importance, the Gothic Cathedral is known for its stained glass window and carved portals.
 The building is adorned with 2,303 statues, including the famous Smiling Angel, a masterwork of the Champagne School in the 13th century.

-All Bugatti at Cité de l’Automobile in Mulhouse (Alsace)
+10. All Bugatti at Cité de l’Automobile in Mulhouse (Alsace)